yangshun/cs3216-js-workshop/README.md

 ### JavaScript Tools
 - [**UnderscoreJS**](http://underscorejs.org/)
   - A library of functional programming helpers, such as `map`, `filter`, `reduce`, etc
-  - A must use for
+  - A must use for functional programmers
 - [**RequireJS**](http://requirejs.org/)
   - Forces you to write modular javascript
   - Handles nested dependencies